jack-mil/bing-rewards/README.md

 | `--ime`                 | Triggers Windows IME to switch to English input by pressing "shift"                   |

 A config file is also generated in $XDG_CONFIG_HOME or %APPDATA% on Windows where precise delay modifications can be made.
+If updates make changes to the default configs, you will have to remove and regenerate the file.

 Example config `~/.config/bing-rewards/config.json`
 ```json